munterfi/glacier-flow-model/README.rst

         :target: https://codecov.io/gh/munterfi/glacier-flow-model

-Modeling glaciers on a digital elevation model (DEM) based on mass balance and the D8 flow algorithm applied to ice.
+Modeling glaciers on a digital elevation model (DEM) based on mass balance and a modified D8 flow algorithm applied to ice.

 The modeling is based on a linear relationship between altitude and mass balance, the so-called mass balance gradient.
 For alpine glaciers this gradient